transeptorlabs/transeptor-bundler/README.md

 - **Metrics** - Metrics gives insight into the bundler node to allow for performance tuning and debugging.
 Transeptor bundler can be be configure to store metrics using a push(InfluxDB) and pull(Prometheus) metrics system.
 Grafana is used to visualize all the metrics.
 Use `--metrics` flag to enable.
 - **Entity Reputation System** - When staked(i.e with entrypoint contract), an entity is also allowed to use its own associated storage, in addition to senders associated storage as ETH.
 Node can be pre-configured to blacklist and whitelist entities on startup.
 - **Entrypoint contract** - Supports Entrypoint contract [releases/v0.7](https://github.com/eth-infinitism/account-abstraction/tree/releases/v0.7)
+- **Muti-node configuration** - Transeptor bundler is degined to work in a multi-node configuration.
+The `relayer` node is a light weight node that relays validated userOp to a `bundle-builder` node.
+While the `bundle-builder node` is light weight node the receives validated userOps(ie. from the relayer of p2p mempool) and builds and send bundles.
+- **p2p mempol** - Coming soon.

 ## 🚀 Development